shizejin/lecture-source-py/source/rst/smoothing.rst

 *  during wartime, the government purchases *insurance* against the possibility that war continues another period

-*  the insurance does not pay off so long as peace continues
+*  (Zejin's edits: "the insurance does not pay off so long as peace continues" -> "the return rate of the insurance is low so long as peace continues")

-*  the insurance pays off when war breaks out or continues
+*  (Zejin's edits: "the insurance pays off when war breaks out or continues" -> "the return rate of the insurance is high when war breaks out or continues")

+*  (Zejin's edits, add: "Given the history of states we specified, the value of one unit portfolio of government assets will be doubled in the end, because of the high returns during wartime.")

 *Exercise:* try changing the Markov transition matrix so that